sherrardTr4129/Wireless-Modular-Haptic-Controller/ros_software/README.md

 More on the meanings of the values for the voice\_action\_id and haptic\_action\_id fields in the upcomming sections.
 The JSON seen above will be created within the ROS driver itself, so don't worry too much about this.

 ## ROS Coordinator Node Serial Driver
+The haptic\_orientation\_capture\_driver ROS node serves as a bridge between the controller mesh network and a given ROS software architecture.
+This driver will manage the serial interfacing between a base-station coordinator XBee and the host computer.
+This driver will also publish recieved BNO055 data streams and button press events.
+This driver also exposes a ROS service that can be called by external ROS nodes to send audio-haptic event requests to a given controller on the mesh network.

 ### Custom Messages